aurelia/aurelia/docs/user-docs/developer-guides/components-revisited.md

 </my-element>
 ```

-Then inside the hook this DOM tree can be transformed/mutated into a different DOM tree.
+Then inside the hook, this DOM tree can be transformed/mutated into a different DOM tree.
 The mutation can be addition/removal of attributes or element nodes.

+Second is the `bindableMap` of type `Map<string, unknown>`.
+This can be used to register any bindable attribute.
+This is especially useful for the binding complex values to the bindable properties.

-Second is the return type `boolean | void`.
+Third is the return type `boolean | void`.
 Returning from this function is optional.
 Only an explicit `false` return value results in skipping the compilation \(and thereby enhancing\) of the child nodes in the DOM tree.
 The implication of skipping the compilation of the child nodes is that Aurelia will not touch those DOM fragments and will be kept as it is.
 In other words, if the mutated node contains custom elements, custom attributes, or template controllers, those will not be hydrated.

 The `platform` argument is just the helper to have platform-agnostic operations as it abstracts the platform.
 Lastly the `this` argument signifies that the hook function always gets bound to the custom element class function for which the hook is defined.